 - Robin Egg Candies

-To make the macroon cookies as your base, you’ll beat together your butter, cream cheese, and sugar in a large bowl until well blended.
+To make the macaroon cookies as your base, you’ll beat together your butter, cream cheese, and sugar in a large bowl until well blended.
 Add in the egg yolk, almond extract and orange juice, beating your mixture together.

 Next, sift together your dry ingredients – flour, baking powder and salt.
 Slowly add the dry ingredients mix to your wet ingredients, beating the mixture together until well blended.
 Add in 3 cups of coconut, saving aside the additional 2 cups for later.